inpsyde/composer-asset-compiler/README.md

 }
 ```

-When such configuration is used, the first thing the plugin does is to recognize the environment.
+When such configuration is used, the first thing the plugin does is to recognize the target environment.

-That is done by looking into an environment variable named **`COMPOSER_ASSETS_COMPILER`.**
+That is done by looking into an environment variable named **`COMPOSER_ASSETS_COMPILER`.** Note that unlike other variables, this **can't** be set via `default-env` config.

 If this variable is not found, or its value does not match any key of the value in `"env"` object,
 the plugin fallback to either `"$default-no-dev"`, only if Composer is running with `--no-dev` flag,